AbbasSrour/notes/Work/ERP/Inventory/Item.md

 - [ ] Styles for description and input field should be the same.
 - [ ] Remove arrows form number fields that have pickers.
 - [ ] Weight - Height - Length - Width should not allow characters.
+- [ ] Move Cost strategy to before cost field in purchase field.
+- [ ] Remove arrows from Warranty Period, it also allows alphabetical characters.
+- [ ] Weight - Height - Length - Width units are not specified.